froala/nova-froala-field/README.md

 ### Customize Attachment Handlers

-You are be able to change any of attachment handlers by pass a `callable`:
+You can change any of attachment handlers by passing a `callable`:

 ```php
 use App\Nova\Handlers\{